blakerom/reading-notes/class-08.md

 ![](https://codefellows.github.io/code-201-guide/curriculum/class-08/lab-a/images/wireframe-comp.png)

 without using any Javascript, minimal HTML, and some CSS properties.
-Frameworks save you from repeateedly writing code.
-These frameworks can be further refined by eliminating any cross browser bugs.
-Frameworks also allow you to control your HTMl without having to identify any class names or id's.
+Frameworks save you from repeatedly writing code.
+These frameworks can be further refined by eliminating any cross-browser bugs.
+Frameworks also allow you to control your HTML without having to identify any class names or id's.